Rayzon3/Rayzon3/README.md

 - Trying to learn everything 🤣
 - ⚡ Fun fact: I love watching anime and also like to draw.

+## Currently Working on:
+- Forum based website using react
+- Also following the book Crafting Interpreters

 <!--
 **Rayzon3/Rayzon3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.